Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 # Future Work Considerations:

 - Automatically calendar df to futureproof the project.
-- Average weather data splitting Denmark into area DK1 and DK2 and not only Aalborg.
+- Average weather data splitting Denmark into areas DK1 and DK2 and not only Aalborg.
-- More pages in Streamlit App for implementing project considerations and metod into the application.
+- More pages in Streamlit App for implementing project considerations and methods into the application.
-- Implement both DK1 and DK2 area in the prediction system and Streamlit application.
+- Implement both DK1 and DK2 areas in the prediction system and Streamlit application.
 - Maybe look into backtesting for splitting the dataset and not randomly splitting.
-- Making a LLM model for more userfriendly interaction.
+- Making an LLM model for more user-friendly interaction.
+- Including tariffs and taxes to make the predictions more representable for the consumer.